att-vault/vault/README.md

 Note that there are a lot of files involved and downloading is likely to take some time.
 Downloading to an EC2 instance is typically faster than to a home system.

+## Running the code

+Starting from a laptop or cloud instance:
+1. install and activate [miniconda](https://conda.io/miniconda.html]
+2. Unpack this .zip file or clone `git@github.com:att-vault/vault.git`
+3. cd `vault`
+4. `conda install anaconda-project`
+5. `anaconda-project run` (to launch the apps) or `anaconda-project run Viewing_AIS` (or another notebook's name) to launch that notebook.

+anaconda-project will download the OSS packages needed, activate an appropriate environment, and then launch the indicated command in that environment.
+On a local system, a tab will then normally open in your web browser for you to use; on a remote system you can use the URL that is printed as a starting point for setting up a tunnel to your local system.

 ## Deliverables Checklist:

 This page serves as the main instruction index.
 From here, you can navigate to various resources, deliverables, and documention specific to that process.